{{flagHref}}

 Mass Diffusivity: Equation And Applications

-What is Mass Diffusivity?
+What Is Mass Diffusivity

-Equation of Diffusivity (Fick's Law)
+Diffusivity Equation (Fick's Law)

 J=−D⋅(dC/dx)